-Indoors this nasty pest can be present all year round but as temperatures and hours of daylight rise you may find bigger infestations.
+Indoors this nasty pest can be present all year round, as temperatures and hours of daylight rise you may find bigger infestations and problems outdoors.

 You would be forgiven for mistaking scale insect and the evidence of it's presence as aphid as they suck the sap from your plant and produce large quantities of honeydew.
 Some species' eggs are covered in white waxy masses leading gardeners to believe they have mealybug or wooly aphid.